leakless21/ViStreamASR/README.md

 ---

-**Note**: For the best performance with Vietnamese speech, we recommend using VAD with the suggested parameters.
-The integration significantly improves efficiency while maintaining or even improving transcription accuracy.
+**Note**: For the best performance with Vietnamese speech, we recommend using the new configuration system with VAD enabled and the suggested parameters.
+The configuration system provides centralized management while the VAD integration significantly improves efficiency while maintaining or even improving transcription accuracy.